- Employee Benefits and Wellbeing

 Europe’s highest court has ruled that being obese can in fact “constitute a disability”.
+So now that obesity is a disability, how does this affect a small business?

 Here’s what the ruling said: